swiimp/skeuit/README.md

+# skeuit: my bot

+Wow, Covid amirite?
+This is a work-in-progress.

 # Setting up the database

 In order to compile the project, a database needs to be set-up.
 That's because SQLx accesses the